 History at Aspin Park Academy is focussed on enquiry and chronological understanding for all children.
-Sequenced from the National Curriculum 2014 and Curriculum Maestro, children take a journey through a range of periods of time to gain an understanding of ‘Past and Present’.
+Sequenced from the EYFS framework, the National Curriculum 2014 and the Elevate MAT History curriculum document, children take a journey through a range of periods of time to gain an understanding of ‘Past and Present’.

 Each History unit is delivered through our pedagogical approach where we ‘sow the seed’ to launch our learning.

 We ‘engage’ and ‘develop’ skills through well sequenced enquiry lead questions.
 At the start of each lesson, we review previous learning.
 Questioning is carefully planned to help children demonstrate understanding, deepen thinking and connect new material to prior learning.
 Large concepts or ideas are split into small steps so that the working memory of our children is not overloaded.
 Recall and repeated practice means children save knowledge in their long-term memory.

 We ‘harvest’ learning at the end of a unit to review our learning.